0nix/ggj21/twine/scriptstuff.md

 Hassel sighs in exasperation, and speaks in between chews.
 "Look, I don't know what to tell you.
 I have gone to my nearest State Security Office, you know, the one by the movie theater?"
 Lietzka nods in agreement.
 "Been going three times a day since I put in the papers to get exit visas.
 The man at the door already knows me by name, for God's sake.
 And it's always the same answer, no matter what."

-"Your petition is currently being reviewed by Security authorities, an ongoing petition is not a subsitute for a visa."
+"Your petition is currently being reviewed by Security authorities, an ongoing petition is not a substitute for a visa."
 Nadine recites as if out of a prayer book.

 "Clearly a you are a spitting image of the comrade."
 Hassel gets up and pecks Leitzka with a kiss.
 "But on a much closer appraisal, you are much better looking."